Queens: Incorporation as borough

 In 1899, New York City conducted a land survey to determine the exact border of Queens between the Rockaways and Lawrence.
 This proved difficult because the border was defined as "middle of the channel between Rockaway Beach and Shelter Island" (now called Long Beach Island), and that particular channel had closed up by 1899.
 The surveyors had to determine where the channel had been when the consolidation law was written in 1894.
 The surveyors did so in part by speaking with local fishermen and oystermen who knew the area well.

-From 1905 to 1908 the Long Island Rail Road in Queens became electrified.
+From 1905 to 1908, the Long Island Rail Road in Queens became electrified.
 Transportation to and from Manhattan, previously by ferry or via bridges in Brooklyn, opened up with the Queensboro Bridge finished in 1909, and with railway tunnels under the East River in 1910.
 From 1915 onward, much of Queens was connected to the New York City Subway system.
 With the 1915 construction of the Steinway Tunnel carrying the IRT Flushing Line between Queens and Manhattan, and the robust expansion of the use of the automobile, the population of Queens more than doubled in the 1920s, from 469,042 in 1920 to 1,079,129 in 1930.

 In later years, Queens was the site of the 1939 New York World's Fair and the 1964 New York World's Fair.
-LaGuardia Airport, in northern Queens, opened in 1939.
-Idlewild Airport, in southern Queens and now called JFK Airport, opened in 1948.
-In one of several notable incidents, TWA Flight 800 took off from the airport on July 17, 1996.
-In another, American Airlines Flight 587 took off from the latter airport on November 12, 2001, but ended up crashing in Queens' Belle Harbor area, killing 265 people.
-In late October 2012, much of Queens' Breezy Point area was destroyed by a massive six-alarm fire caused by Hurricane Sandy.
+LaGuardia Airport, established on a site in northern Queens that had been a seaplane base, opened in 1939, named for mayor Fiorello La Guardia, who pushed for the development of a modern airport in New York City.
+Idlewild Airport, in southern Queens, opened in 1948 on the site of a former golf course and was renamed John F. Kennedy International Airport in 1963.
+In one of several notable incidents, TWA Flight 800 took off from the airport on July 17, 1996, and exploded in midair off the coast of Long Island, killing all 230 on board the Boeing 747.
+American Airlines Flight 587 took off from the latter airport on November 12, 2001, but ended up crashing in Belle Harbor, killing all 260 on board and five people on the ground.
+In late October 2012, much of Breezy Point was damaged by a massive six-alarm fire caused by Hurricane Sandy, the largest fire of residential homes in FDNY history, destroying 126 homes in an area where every building was damaged by either water, wind or the resulting fires.